What embeddings are for

 "Basketball requires speed and agility",

-"Tennis matches can last for hours",
+"Tennis matches can last for hours"

 )

-embeddings <- foundry_embed(texts, model = "my-embeddings")
+cluster_embeddings <- foundry_embed(texts, model = "text-embedding-3-small")

-embedding_matrix <- do.call(rbind, embeddings$embedding)
+embedding_matrix <- do.call(rbind, cluster_embeddings$embedding)

 set.seed(42)